kahinimehta/SocialRecognitionTask/script.md

 - Image
 - Slider with markers (dots) showing each rating:
   - Green marker for participant's choice (labeled "you" below the scale)
-  - Blue marker for partner's choice (labeled "Amy" or "Ben" below the scale)
+  - Blue marker for partner's choice (labeled "Carly" during practice, "Amy" or "Ben" during experimental blocks)
-- Text: "Do you want to STAY with your answer or SWITCH to Amy's answer?" (or "Ben's answer" when with Ben)
+- Text: "Do you want to STAY with your answer or SWITCH to [partner's] answer?"
+(Carly during practice, Amy or Ben during experimental blocks)
 - STAY button (light blue)
 - SWITCH button (light coral)